 If your family members are non-EU citizens, they should apply for a residence card within 3 months from the date of first entry in the country.
-The application should be filed to the National Police Office (Migration Directorate) and should be supported with documents evidencing family relations to you, and a copy of your certificate for long-term residence in Bulgaria, availability of financial means to cover their expenses in Bulgaria (e.g. a declaration for financial support signed by you).
+The application should be filed to the Migration Directorate, Sofia Directorate of Interior or the Regional Directorate of the Ministry of Interior and should be supported with documents evidencing family relations to you, and a copy of your certificate for long-term residence in Bulgaria, availability of financial means to cover their expenses in Bulgaria (e.g. a declaration for financial support signed by you).

 The statutory term for issuance of the residency card is 3 months from the date of application.
+During this 3 months period the family members reside with a temporary certificate, which should be issued within 1 business day as of the day application submission.

 The term of validity of the card is tied to the term of validity of your residence certificate (i.e. up to 5 years).
-Upon application your family members would be issued a temporary certificate of residence which would be valid until the residence card is granted.